tubearchivist/docs/mkdocs/docs/video.md

 If available, a tag cloud will show, representing the tags set by the uploader.

+There you can also find stream metadata like file size, video codecs, video bitrate and resolution, audio codecs and bitrate.

 The video description is truncated to the first few lines, click on *show more* to expand the whole description.

 ## Playlist